Alxaline/Easy-GATE-Installation/README.md

 - Geant4 10.4.p02
 - InsightToolkit 4.13.1
 - Gate V8.1
-- Cluster tools / HTcondor (optional)
+- Cluster tools / HTcondor (optional for Ubuntu distro)

 ## Doubt about quality of the installation ?
 if you have any doubt about the quality of the installation and want to remove it.